clarin-eric/ParlaMint/Samples/ParlaMint-LT/README.md

 ## Documentation

+(Note that this corpus was not submitted for ParlaMint version 4.0)

 ### Characteristics of the national parliament

 The Seimas of the Republic of Lithuania (Lithuanian: Lietuvos Respublikos Seimas), or simply the Seimas (Lithuanian: \[sæ̠iˑmɐs\]), is a unicameral parliament of Lithuania.
 Its 141 members are elected for a four-year term, with 71 elected in single-member constituencies, and 70 elected in a nationwide vote based on open list multi-member proportional representation.
 Only parties are allowed to nominate lists of candidates for multi-member tier.
 However, non-party members (celebrities, important non-partisan politicians etc.) are usually included into the lists.
 Citizens not belonging to parties (independents) are allowed to nominate themselves in single-member districts.
 Consequently, a sizable share of MPs are independents (do not formally belong to parties).
 Therefore, parliamentary party groups (factions) are used for identifying MPs’ political affiliations in the corpus.